 4. Do you need insurance?

 Insurance is your safety net!
-If you have a family to care for, consider what would happen if you were suddenly gone.
-Your spouse would be responsible for mortgage payments, car payments, bills, and the cost of daily living expenses.
+If you have a family to care for, consider what would happen if you were suddenly unable to work.
+Your spouse or children would be responsible for mortgage payments, car payments, bills, and the cost of daily living expenses.

 5. How can you reduce taxes or probate?